dariushghasemi/pqtl_pipeline_ldsc/README.md

 - As the genotype data was previously merged and plink is the required format of ldsc app, I used `04_compute_ld.sh` to estimate LD for the entire variants in the merged file for the cohort (Thu, 17:00, 21-Mar-24).

+These steps have been integrated into the chain codes:
+    - conversion of the genotype from pgen/pvar/psam to bed/bim/fam via rule **convert_pgen** in `01_compute_ld.smk`
+    - estimation of LD using the converted binary genotypes via rule **compute_ld** in `01_compute_ld.smk`
+    - calculating P-value based on -LOG10P via rule **append_pvalue** in `Snakefile`
+    - munging summary statistics of protein GWAS via rule **munge_sumstats** in `Snakefile`
+    - fitting LD score regression to each of the munged  sumstats via rule **compute_herit** in `Snakefile`

+- The workflow is ready to perform test run on the clusters using 6 selected sumstats and LD estimated from the imputed genotype data (Wed, 02:57, 27-Mar-24).

 Dariush